Advanced Standing/Credit for Prior College-Level Learning

-The department/division chairperson may require the applicant to submit examples of work and take a proficiency examination in the field of specialization.
+The department/school chairperson may require the applicant to submit examples of work and take a proficiency examination in the field of specialization.

-Upon being granted advanced standing, the department/division chairperson will provide a statement of eligibility for entrance to the next sequential class.
+Upon being granted advanced standing, the department/school chairperson will provide a statement of eligibility for entrance to the next sequential class.

 How to Apply: